abpframework/abp/docs/en/Blog-Posts/2020-04-02/Post.md

 }
 ````

-### Registering to DI
+## Registering to DI

 You need to register your Custom SignIn Manager to DI to activate it.
-Inside the `.Web` project, locate the `ApplicationNameWebModule` add the following under `ConfigureServices` method:
+Inside the `.Web` project, locate the `ApplicationNameWebModule` and add the following under `ConfigureServices` method:

 ````xml
 context.Services